-POLICY TITLE: General Organization of the District and Strategic Direction 0-02-PO-00
+POLICY TITLE: General Organization of the District and Strategic Direction

-POLICY NUMBER:
+POLICY NUMBER: 0-02-PO-00

 REVISION: 4

 DATE ISSUED/REVISED: 5 January 2016

-BOARD APPROVAL SIGNATURE: and from the
+BOARD APPROVAL SIGNATURE: and mit A of

 I. Legal Status and Operations

 Thurston County Fire Protection District 8 ("District") is the corporate entity established by law in the State of Washington, to provide fire suppression services, emergency medical services and for the protection of life and property in the District.
 The fire protection district, a municipal corporation within the laws of the state, possesses all the usual powers of a corporation for public purposes.